kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ### Non-Goals

-1. Cross-apiserver synchronization: Synchronization of file-based resource information across API servers will not be implemented as part of this KEP.
+1. Cross-apiserver synchronization: Synchronization of file-based object information across API servers will not be implemented as part of this KEP.
    For control planes running multiple instances of the API server, each API server must be configured individually by external means.
    This is similar to how other file-based configurations (e.g., encryption configuration) work today.

-2. API-dependent references: Manifest-based admission control resources may not depend on the rest API.
+2. API-dependent references: Manifest-based admission control objects may not depend on the rest API.
     1. Param objects for policies: No support for ValidatingAdmissionPolicy/MutatingAdmissionPolicy `paramKind` references.
-Policies configured via manifest cannot reference ConfigMaps or other cluster resources for parameters.
+Policies configured via manifest cannot reference ConfigMaps or other cluster objects for parameters.
     2. Service references in webhooks: Only URL-based webhook endpoints are supported.
 Service references (`clientConfig.service`) are not supported because the service network may not be available at API server startup.